riff-lang/site/doc/overview.md

 define patterns which are used for performing various string-searching operations.

-Sequences are a special "subtype" in Riff that allow the user to define a range of integral values with an optional specified interval.
+Ranges are a special "subtype" in Riff that allow the user to define a range of integral values with an optional specified interval.
-Sequences can be used in [for loops](#for) to iterate through a sequence of numbers or in string subscripting to easily extract different types of substrings.
+Ranges can be used in [for loops](#for) to iterate through a sequence of numbers or in string subscripting to easily extract different types of substrings.